Bitcoin Mining: What Is It and How Does It Work?

 In short, crypto mining uses enormous amounts of computation power to create and stack blocks of transactions in the right order and in a fashion that can be mathematically proven and traced.
 Without this, users would not be able to securely transfer their funds and Bitcoin would not exist.

-Different methods of crypto mining
+Different methods of Bitcoin mining

 Here’s a brief overview of the different methods of crypto mining.
 Miners can either mine crypto on their own or join a mining pool and share resources (and rewards) with other miners.
 Many companies offer software services and hardware to support new and established crypto miners in their efforts.